ykskb/phrag/README.md

 ## Stand-alone Version

 There is a stand-alone version of Phrag which is runnable as a Docker container or Java process with a single command.
 It's suitable if Phrag's GraphQL is desired without any custom logic or if one wants to play around with it.
-[Here](https://github.com/ykskb/phrag-standalone) is the repository of those artifacts for more options and information.
+[Here](https://github.com/ykskb/phrag-standalone) is the repository of those artifacts for more details.

 ```sh
 # example: Docker container with SQLite